Bet the Super Bowl LVII

-Bookmakers, CashBet included, favor The Kansas City Chiefs to win Super Bowl LV, tentatively scheduled to be played on February 7, 2021, in Tampa, Florida.
+Bookmakers, CashBet included, favor The Kansas City Chiefs to win Super Bowl LVII, tentatively scheduled to be played on February 12, 2023, at State Farm Stadium in Glendale, Arizona.
 The Chiefs’ hope is that repeating players can repeat the championship.
 Kansas is currently returning their 11 defensive players with the most snaps played last season.
 Including cornerback Bashaud Breeland and defensive tackle Chris Jones.
 Similarly, the only offensive player in the 12 most snaps not returning is guard Cameron Erving, whose option was not exercised.

 |SAN FRANCISCO 49ERS||+800|